RenderKit/embree/doc/src/intro.md

-The Embree API is a low-level C99 ray tracing API which can be used to construct 3D scenes and perform ray queries of different types inside these scenes.
+The Embree API is a low-level C99 ray tracing API which can be used to construct spatial index structures for 3D scenes and perform ray queries of different types.

+The API can get used on the CPU using standard C, C++, and ISPC code and on Xe GPUs by using DPC++/SYCL code.

+The Intel® Implicit SPMD Program Compiler (Intel® ISPC) version of the API, is almost identical to the standard C99 version, but contains additional functions that operate on ray packets with a size of the native SIMD width used by Intel® ISPC.

+The DPC++/SYCL version of the API is also mostly identical to the C99 version of the API, with some exceptions listed in section [Embree DPC++ API].

+For simplicity this document refers to the C99 version of the API functions.
+For changes when upgrading from the Embree 3 to the current Embree 4 API see Section [Upgrading from Embree 3 to Embree 4].

 All API calls carry the prefix `rtc` (or `RTC` for types) which stands for **r**ay **t**racing **c**ore.

-The API also exists in an Intel® Implicit SPMD Program Compiler (Intel® ISPC) version, which is almost identical but contains additional functions that operate on ray packets with a size of the native SIMD width used by Intel® ISPC.
-For simplicity this document refers to the C99 version of the API functions.
-For changes when upgrading from the Embree 2 to the current Embree 3 API see Section [Upgrading from Embree 2 to Embree 3].

 The API supports scenes consisting of different geometry types such as triangle meshes, quad meshes (triangle pairs), grid meshes, flat curves, round curves, oriented curves, subdivision meshes, instances, and user-defined geometries.
 See Section [Scene Object] for more information.

 Finding the closest hit of a ray segment with the scene (`rtcIntersect`-type functions), and determining whether any hit